 I have been to the Himalayas twice.
 Both times, my most memorable moments have been at the Lakes & the Passes.
-Their beauty is incomparable & my love for the Himalayas is eternal.
+Their beauty is incomparable & my love for them is eternal.

 With the crisp mountain air in our face, listening to the Buddhist Morning Prayer, Khardung La or the ‘Pass of the Lower Castle’ is where we headed to first, after a day of acclimatisation.
 This Himalayan Pass’s claim to tourist-fame is that at 18,380 feet it is the highest motorable road in the world.
 But this is a fact that is more often than not disputed.

-While being photographed with this signboard remains a classic tourist must-have, the photographers’ favourite are the 3 Stupas with the fluttering prayer flags.
+While being photographed with this signboard is a classic tourist must-do.
+These three Stupas with the fluttering prayer flags crowning them remain the photographers’ favourite.

 A short climb gets you here, to the quaint little temple & these stupas.